R.G. & G.R. Harris Funeral Homes Inc. v. Equal Employment Opportunity Commission: Supreme Court

 The funeral home was represented by the Alliance Defending Freedom, an American conservative Christian legal advocacy group involved in multiple transgender rights cases.
 They filed a petition in the U.S. Supreme Court for a writ of certiorari, asking the Court to hear the case.
 There had been a circuit split on the issue of whether Title VII protects employees from employment discrimination based on sexual orientation.
 The Second Circuit in Zarda v.
 Altitude Express, Inc. and the Seventh Circuit in Hively v.
 Ivy Tech Community College found that the Title VII protects employees from discrimination on the basis of sexual orientation; the Eleventh Circuit in Bostock v.
-Clayton County, Georgia came to the opposite conclusion.
+Clayton County came to the opposite conclusion.
 The U.S. Department of Justice filed a brief with the Supreme Court in October 2018 arguing that the Sixth Circuit had decided wrongly and that Harris Funeral Homes had a right to fire an employee for being transgender.

 The Court granted the cert petition (agreeing to hear the appeal) for Harris Funeral Homes in April 2019, alongside a pair of cases consolidated under Bostock which raised the same question related to Title VII discrimination against sexual orientation.
 Harris and these cases were heard on October 8, 2019.
 In oral arguments, the Court's conservative justices argued that because Congress had not included gender identity at the time of the Civil Rights Act and had not updated the law to include it, the Court should not create new law beyond Congress's intentions.
 Arguments also centered on how the word "sex" in Title VII could be interpreted to include transgender individuals.